-Dec.
-9: DFS Group is partnering with Guam Unique Merchandise Art.
+Now through February: DFS Group is partnering with Guam Unique Merchandise Art.
 Inc. to create a Holiday Marketplace at T Galleria by DFS to promote the products of the GUMA artisans for the holiday season.
-Now through February 2023, DFS will promote local products, information about GUMA local artisans, and provide a mechanism for customers to purchase local products for gifting or themselves.
+Now through February, DFS will promote local products, information about GUMA local artisans, and provide a mechanism for customers to purchase local products for gifting or themselves.

 Dec 18: The U.S. Fish & Wildlife Service will host a Holiday Eco-craft Session between 11 a.m. and 1 p.m. at the Ritidian Unit of the Guam National Wildlife Refuge.
 The program is a free, family-friendly activity to use natural and/or recycled materials such as coconut husk, cardboard and bamboo to create holiday decorations and crafts.
 The event will take place across the main beach parking at the Ritidian Unit.
-No registration is required.
-For more information, contact Marybelle Quinata at [email protected] or (671) 355-5096/483-6084. mbj
+There is no registration required for this activity.
+For more information, contact Marybelle Quinata at [email protected] or (671) 355-5096/483-6084.